Search

 Naturally there are consumer considerations for delivery form preference52020 CRN Consumer Survey on Dietary supplements.:

-Capsules and tablets are both popular options in the supplement industry, although market trends for each preference differ according to the generation6Nutrition Business Journal, Delivery Format Special Report (US consumers who frequently take supplements), 2023:
+Capsules and tablets are both popular options in the supplement industry, though market trends for each vary depending on generational preferences6Nutrition Business Journal, Delivery Format Special Report (US consumers who frequently take supplements), 2023:

 It should be noted that chewable tablets are also popular.
 Consider that the global size of the chewable vitamins and supplements market was $4.7 billion in 2021 and is projected to reach $6.3 billion by 2027 with a CAGR of 5.01% during the forecast period7Chewable vitamins and supplements market report overview.
 Business Research Insights.
 Retrieved July 30, 2024 from https://www.businessresearchinsights.com/market-reports/chewable-vitamins-and-supplements-market-109227..